The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 COST OF ACCOMMODATION IN SRI LANKA

-The real budget breaker in Sri Lanka is accommodation, which we found to be pretty pricey both trips.
+The real budget breaker in Sri Lanka is accommodation, which we found to be pretty pricey on our four trips to the Island.

 When compared to western pricing it’s still very much a budget destination, but for those travelling on a backpacker budget, it’s something to be aware of.